 Chef William Takes on the World

-Meet William Mordido, a young Kiwi chef who has come a long way after joining WorldSkills in 2012.
+Meet William Mordido, a young Kiwi chef who has come a long way since first competing in a WorldSkills competition.

 On the WorldSkills International Competition, William says, “It was one of the hardest to do, but it opened a lot of doors, allowing me to join other competitions.”

 - NZ Chef of the Year 2014 Overall Winner

 - Fonterra Battle of the Tasman Restaurant Challenge, Fine Foods Melbourne (Gold Medal)

 - NZ Hans Bueschkens Young Chef Challenge (winner)

 - Pacific Region Semi-finals Hans Bueschkens Young Chef Challenge (Gold Medal)